 - An external Speech and Language Therapist who works every Friday

-- A team of general Educators supporting in class and 121 Educators supporting individual children
+- A team of general Educators supporting in class as well as providing additional support out of class, and 121 Educators supporting individual children

 Each year the school works with parents to review the schools SEND/Inclusion policies so that they have are robust and straightforward.
 The SENCO is happy to meet with parents to discuss how the school policies work and how they may be improved.
 There is a PTA at Earlham who would welcome more parents who wish to be more involved with the school.